 Driving is a task that requires extreme caution and care.
 Even though we’re desensitized to the danger and responsibility that comes with driving a heavy vehicle at high speeds, it’s important to always be vigilant and focused behind the wheel.
 Any collision with another car, truck, or pedestrian could be fatal.
 When a driver is distracted, they can easily cause a serious accident that leaves other people seriously injured, or worse.

-A Columbia distracted driving accident lawyer from our firm could help you if you’ve been in an accident with a driver who wasn’t paying attention to the road.
+A Columbia, SC distracted driving accident lawyer from our firm could help you if you’ve been in an accident with a driver who wasn’t paying attention to the road.
 At The Solomon Law Group, we have experience with these types of cases and know to fully investigate what happened so we can prove the negligent driver was at fault.
 With our help, you can hold them accountable for their actions.

 What Is Distracted Driving?